lloydzhou/esrag/README.md

 - Model is downloaded once and cached for future use
 - Good performance for English text embedding tasks
 - First startup includes model download time (3-5 minutes)
+- Hybrid search provides good relevance without requiring paid Elasticsearch features

-This implementation provides a minimal but functional RAG system that leverages modern Elasticsearch capabilities and reliable HuggingFace embeddings with CPU-only requirements.
+This implementation provides a minimal but functional RAG system that leverages modern Elasticsearch capabilities and reliable HuggingFace embeddings with CPU-only requirements and basic license compatibility.